aiBR3/WSG2024-video/README.md

     Regia -- qualità media/bassa --> FISR[("<strong>FISR TV</strong><br><a href="https://fisrtv.it/" target="_blank">link al sito</a>")]
     WSG --o WSG1["<a href="https://github.com/aiBR3/WSG2024-video#world-skate-tv">indirizzi diretti</a>"]
     FISR --o FISR1["<a href="https://github.com/aiBR3/WSG2024-video#trasmissione-2024-09-13-0815-pista">indirizzi diretti</a>"]
+    Regia --> A
+    click A "https://www.apple.com" "This is a tooltip for a link"
 ```

 ## Indirizzi diretti